 Mail from the Ministry of Infrastructure (27 October 2011): “On 14th of October Poland and Belarus has signed an agreement on technical criteria and principles concerning the use of the frequency band 790-862 MHz for terrestrial systems.
 That agreement came into force on the date of signing.”

-A coordination meeting between Poland and Ukraine was held on 26-28 October 2011.
+A coordination meeting between Poland and Ukraine was held on 26-28 October 2011 in Bratislava; at this occasion, a bilateral agreement was signed.

 Romania: